 The tiki-style bar will offer well-balanced drinks made with fresh-squeezed juices, house-made syrups, and over-the-top garnishes.
 Reinvented tiki classics, like crab Rangoon, sushi, and other pan-Asian street food will complement the bar program.
 A full entertainment license will allow for live music certain nights, Straub adds.

 “We will be utilizing highest quality ingredients in both our food and cocktails but at the same time we will be having fun with it,” he says.

 Both concepts are currently under construction.
-Stay tuned for more details Tiki Rock Bar and on Oisa Ramen Slurp & Go, and in the meantime, follow Kuroki’s pop-yo ramen shop on Facebook and Instagram.
+Stay tuned for more details Tiki Rock Bar and on Oisa Ramen Slurp & Go, and in the meantime, follow Kuroki’s pop-up ramen shop on Facebook and Instagram.